 Entering writing contests is good practice for writers.
 And the cash prizes and publication are nice too.

-Writing contests and why you should consider entering
+Contests and why you should consider entering

 While you may not feel like you have time to be dallying around entering writing contests there are some good reasons to do so, aside from money and publication.

 Of course there are scams out there so you do need to vet each contest and check things like the rules and who’s judging.

-Where to find writing contests
+Where to find writing contests for money and more

 Here are a few of my favourite stops when looking for new writing contests to enter.

-- Poets & Writers has a searchable database of writing contests, which includes any creative writing contests they’ve published in their magazine during the past year.
-These contests are vetted before being entered into the database so it’s a trustworthy resource
+Poets & Writers has a searchable database of writing contests, which includes any creative writing contests they’ve published in their magazine during the past year.
+These contests are vetted before being entered into the database so it’s a trustworthy resource.

-- The Writer is a wealth of resources for writers and keeps an up-to-date contest listing on their website.
-You can even join their mailing lists where they’ll send the contest details to you so you don’t miss a thing
+The Writer is a wealth of resources for writers and keeps an up-to-date contest listing on their website.
+You can even join their mailing lists where they’ll send the contest details to you so you don’t miss a thing.

 Writer’s Digest has an updated contest listing for any Writer’s Digest Contest.
 They’re listed from soonest submission deadline to latest and cover a wide range of writing contests

-- If you’re looking for Canadian writing contests Heather McLeod has a nice roundup of listings organized by date.
+If you’re looking for Canadian writing contests Heather McLeod has a nice roundup of listings organized by date.
 These are recurring contests so check the links for updated details

-- Speaking of Canadian writing contests, CBC Books also put together a guide to writing prizes for Canadians.
-Organized into fiction, non-fiction and poetry, there are tons of recurring contests listed and this is a post worth bookmarking
+Speaking of Canadian writing contests, CBC Books also put together a guide to writing prizes for Canadians.
+Organized into fiction, non-fiction and poetry, there are tons of recurring contests listed and this is a post worth bookmarking.

-- Writers Write has a small list of upcoming contests for fiction and poetry writers.
-Listings go till the end of the year so it’s worth checking out
+Writers Write has a small list of upcoming contests for fiction and poetry writers.
+Listings go till the end of the year so it’s worth checking out.

-- Reedsy has a robust contest search, which is updated each week.
-Search by genre, location and sort by entry fee or prize money
+Reedsy has a robust contest search, which is updated each week.
+Search by genre, location and sort by entry fee or prize money.

 I hope you can find awesome writing contests to enter this year!
 But if checking out websites is still too much to ask I have one more place you can go to find great contests—I’ve created a Writing Jobs and Contests Twitter List.

 One more thing.
-You may be interested in my free resource library.
+I think you’ll enjoy my free resource library.
 This is where I keep my files, downloads, ebooks, worksheets and whatever else I manage to create.
 I love sharing what I learn and want to keep adding to this library so it becomes a wealth of helpful goodness.